rose53/weather-pi/README.md

 [Twitter4J](http://twitter4j.org/en/index.html) library.

 ## ForecastIO
 Reading weather forecast from [ForecastIO](http://forecast.io) using their [API](https://developer.forecast.io/docs/v2).
 The data is queried each hour and cached internally.
+The icons used for displaying some weather informations are from [Adam Whitcroft](http://adamwhitcroft.com/climacons/)